 Educate your employees with the information they need for their particular job regarding food safety and empower them to make informed decisions about contamination risks.
 An employee who only harvests produce will need different information than an employee who works full time in the wash/pack house.
 Ensure that your employees know how to identify potentially contaminated produce or food contact surfaces and know what to do if produce becomes contaminated or if they or another employee is sick.

 Good housekeeping in wash and pack areas can help prevent produce from becoming contaminated.
 Keep postharvest areas clean and organized and encourage workflow that reduces overlap between washed and unwashed produce, containers and equipment.
 Keep produce handling areas separate from other farm activities such as tractor repairs, pesticide mixing, or employee break areas.
-Bacteria thrive and multiply in water, so allow equipment to dry and minimize standing water with good drainage and/or routinely clearing pooled water.
+Do not store sanitizers where they could spill on produce.
+Bacteria thrive and multiply in water, so allow equipment to dry and minimize standing water with good drainage and/or by routinely clearing pooled water.
 If your packing area is outside, be sure that area drains well.
 A gravel pad can help with drainage and soil splash.
 Keep pests from entering produce wash, pack, and storage areas and establish a pest management program, if necessary.

 Food safety risks regarding soil amendments generally involve raw manure, or other untreated animal-based soil amendments.
 All animal-based soil amendments can contain pathogenic microorganisms if they are not processed in a way that kills such pathogens.
 If you use composted manure on your farm, you need to ensure that the manure is composted correctly and fully.
 Otherwise, it should be used as raw manure.

 In the fall, if applying manure to land in food production, do so preferably when soils are warm (over 50ºF), non-saturated, and cover-cropped.
-In spring, incorporate manure at least two weeks prior to planting.
-Whenever possible, incorporate manure.
+The rest of the year, incorporate manure whenever possible.
 Maximize the time between application of manure and harvest—a good guideline is the National Organic Program Standard of a 90-day interval for crops that do not touch the soil and 120 days for crops that do.
 Keep records of all manure and fertilizer application rates, source, and dates.
 Avoid planting root or leafy crops if manure is applied in spring.
-Instead, plant field crops like small grains or perennial forages in these fields.

 Wildlife, Domesticated Animals, & Land Use

-Animals on farms pose food safety concerns because they can carry certain human pathogens (e.g., Salmonella, Listeria, and E. coli) and can spread those pathogens through fecal matter directly to produce in fields, or indirectly through water sources.
+Animals on farms can pose food safety concerns because they can carry certain human pathogens (e.g., Salmonella, Listeria, and E. coli) and can spread those pathogens through fecal matter directly to produce in fields, or indirectly through water sources.
 Avoid grazing livestock near produce fields and keep pets out of production areas.
+Assess risks posed by livestock on adjacent land.
 It is impossible to exclude all wildlife from produce fields, but minimize wild and domestic animal traffic by use of fences, scare devices or other means.
+Consider berms to prevent runoff entering a produce field.
+Have a plan for how you will manage contamination when it happens.
 Never harvest produce that is or that you suspect to be contaminated with animal excrement.

 Farm Food Safety Plans & Traceability

 Accurate recordkeeping and documentation of practices are essential for ensuring that the risk management strategies described above are done consistently and effectively.
-A farm food safety plan can help you to compile relevant food safety documents such as risk assessments, standard operating procedures, training information and record keeping logs that can together help you to identify areas on your farm that pose the greatest risk and address them.
-A food safety plan may also be required by buyers or by regulatory or 3rd-party audit programs.
+There are many recordkeeping templates available through resources such as the Produce Safety Alliance or other Extension programs.
+A farm food safety plan can help you to compile relevant food safety documents such as risk assessments, standard operating procedures, training information and record keeping logs that can help you identify areas on your farm that pose the greatest risk and address them.
+A food safety plan may also be required by buyers or third-party audit programs.
 Your plan may include a traceability program to help you track your produce one step forward and one step back within the distribution chain in order to quickly respond in the case of a foodborne illness incident.
 Tracking produce requires the definition of a “lot” or distinct and limited portion of a crop and a code for identifying that lot.
 Lot codes should be a unique code for the identifying characteristics of a lot—for example, the crop and variety name, field or block of origin, and the harvest and packing date.
 This code will help you identify a particular lot once it has been sold in case you wish to remove your product from the market for any reason, as well as describe it with important information that may help in the case of an investigation.